openpracticelibrary/openpracticelibrary/content/practice/one-minute-mindfulness.md

 ---
 ## What is it?

 We live in a fast paced world.
-We can all benefit from incorporating stress reduction into our daily routine in order to nurture and encourage our wellbeing.
+We can all benefit from incorporating stress reduction into our daily routine in order to nurture and encourage our well-being.
 Having just sixty seconds of mindful breathing exercise per day may boost our physical and mental energy.
 One minute mindfulness is a micro-habit to develop an empathetic mindset.
 It can be easily integrated into scrum practices, we already have time and place for it at every start of daily stand-ups.

 ## Why use it?